sami10644/Airport-Management-System-by-SQL-and-database/README.md

 # Airport-Management-System-by-SQL-and database
-Powerpoint Presentation of a management system by SQL
+Powerpoint Presentation of a  Airport management system by SQL